Areas of Expertise

 B.A.
 1972, with honors.

 Dr. Christopher Leone is a Professor of Psychology at the University of North Florida.
-He earned a bachelor’s degree from the University of Connecticut and his master’s degree as well as doctoral degree from the University of Georgia.
+He earned a bachelor’s degree from the University of Connecticut and his masters as well as doctoral degree from the University of Georgia.
 As the result of a National institute of Mental health Fellowship, he spent two years at the Institute of Child Development at the University of Minnesota where he studied personality development.
 Dr. Leone has served as a Consulting Editor as well as an Associate Editor on the editorial boards of several journals including Child Development and Journal of Personality.
-In his career as a professor, he has won numerous awards from several organizations for his teaching, scholarship, and service.
+In his career as a professor, he has won numeorus awards from different organizations (e.g., Southeastern Psychological Association, UNF) as Mentor of the Year and for Outstanding Undergraduate Teaching, Outstanding Graduate Teaching, Outstanding Faculty Scholarship, and Outstanding Faculty Service.

 Outstanding Undergraduate Teaching Award, University of North Florida, 2009, 2014.